Assassination of Abraham Lincoln: Motive

 There are various theories about Booth's motivations.
 In a letter to his mother, he wrote of his desire to avenge the South.
 Doris Kearns Goodwin has endorsed the idea that another factor was Booth's rivalry with his well-known older brother, actor Edwin Booth, who was a loyal Unionist.
-David S. Reynolds believes that, despite disagreeing with his cause, Booth greatly admired the abolitionist John Brown; Booth's sister Asia Booth Clarke quoted him as saying: "John Brown was a man inspired, the grandest character of the century!"
+David S. Reynolds believes that, though disagreeing with his cause, Booth greatly admired the daring of abolitionist John Brown; Booth's sister Asia Booth Clarke quoted him as saying, "John Brown was a man inspired, the grandest character of the century!"